 ♦ Progressives and environmentalists are trapped within the dominant worldview and lack the theory and leadership to transcend it.

 ♦ Intellectuals have been molded and rewarded to support the capitalist decision.
-After decades of this conditioning they are unable to contemplate radical change.
+After decades of such conditioning they are unable to contemplate radical change.

 The painful truth is that the entire civilian world has failed to meet humankind’s environmental challenge.
 The sole remaining possibility lies in the non-civilian world: the military.
 As discussed here, only this state component has the means of coercion, the organization, the discipline, and potentially the will to replace the current rulers.
 This is truly our last chance, so let me describe how military intervention might work.

 The main thing to understand is that the intervention I envisage is not intended to achieve lasting military power, but rather to transfer power from one civilian group to another.
 Unfortunately this shift cannot take place immediately because no civilian group is currently prepared to assume social and environmental leadership.
 However, any delay in tackling the climate and ocean emergencies could be fatal.
 The military must therefore assume power temporarily in order to initiate environmental action and to give a sustainable group the time it needs to form and mature.
-As soon as the latter process is complete the intended power transfer can occur.
+As soon as this process is complete the return to civilian power can occur.

 Once the military has seized control of the nation’s key centers of power, authority, and influence it will immediately initiate the geoengineering projects required to restore the Earth’s energy balance.
 These actions will hopefully avert the impending climate and ocean catastrophes.
 The military will then proceed to the more difficult and longer-term process of decreasing the economy’s environmental impact to a sustainable level.
 This will entail reduced consumption, increased efficiencies, and a decline in population.
 These steps are discussed here.